Crossing an Ocean to Become a Priest: Saint John Neumann’s Transatlantic Quest for Holiness

 On June 26, Father Neumann celebrated his first Mass at a rough altar in Saint Nicholas Church.
 Less than a month after arriving on U.S. soil, he set out for his first assignment, north of Buffalo, New York.

 (This article is the second of the author’s five articles about the life of Saint John Neumann.
-Read the first article here.
+Read the first article here, and the third one here.
 The Editor)

 Photo Credit: © Ross, CC BY-SA 2.0